kimbjerge/few-shot-novelty/README.md

 With prepare/prepare_mini_imagenet.py it is possible to create another split of the miniImageNet dataset.

-### euMoths
+### EU moths

-This dataset presents a dataset of only 11 samples for each class of 200 moth species.
+This dataset presents a dataset of only 11 samples for each class of 200 classes of moth species.

 Download and unzip the Cropped images of the EU Moths dataset from: https://inf-cv.uni-jena.de/home/research/datasets/eu_moths_dataset/